spinnaker/spinnaker/testing/citest/README.md

 spinnaker_google_credentials | The name of the Spinnaker [clouddriver] account that you wish to use for Google operations.
 If not specified, this will use the configured primary account. spinnaker_kubernetes_credentials |  The name of the Spinnaker [clouddriver] account that you wish to use for Kubernetes operations.
 If not specified, this will use the configured primary account. spinnaker_aws_credentials |  The name of the Spinnaker [clouddriver] account that you wish to use for Amazon Web Services operations.
-If not specified, this will use the configured primary account. spinnaker_os_account | The name of the Spinnaker [clouddriver] account that you wish to use for OpenStack operations.
 If not specified, this will use the configured primary account. spinnaker_azure_account | The name of the Spinnaker [clouddriver] account that you wish to use for the Azure operations.
 If not specified, this will use the configured primary account. spinnaker_dcos_account | The name of the Spinnaker [clouddriver] account that you wish to use for DC/OS operations.
 If not specified, this will use the configured primary account. spinnaker_dcos_cluster | The name of the DC/OS cluster associated to spinnaker_dcos_account to use for DC/OS operations.